FvD/harper/README.md

 We support collaboration with a voting mechanism like [Stack Overflow][stack]'s, but with subject headings drawn from lessons:

-1. An author registers a lesson by providing the URL to its `harper.md` file, just as someone can register a blog by providing a URL to an aggregator.
+1. An author registers a lesson by providing the URL to its Harper file, just as someone can register a blog by providing a URL to an aggregator.

 2. The site extracts data from the file and displays the lesson under each of `teaches` headings